MakiBM/mithril-starter-kit/README.md

 Project should be bootstraped.
 To make sure all is good run your first test from test dir.

-Lat but not least.
+Last but not least.
 This is just a compilation of existing tools really so big THX goes to all developers and contributors behind them!